 Today the question of managing a remote team is, for many, a must.
 Even though the current pandemic won’t, with any luck, last forever, the realities of an increasingly remote workplace are likely here to stay.

-Luckily, there are simple ways of managing a remote team that can lead to more productivity while maintaining high morale and group camaraderie.
+Luckily, there are simple ways to effectively manage remote teams that can lead to more productivity while maintaining high morale and group camaraderie.

-We’ve been living the experience of working in distributed workforces (that is, workforces that are physically separated) and managing remote teams.
+We’ve been living the experience of employees working remotely (that is, workforces that are physically separated) and managing remote teams.
 This is what we’ve found.

 How to manage remote employees

 Remote employees face a plethora of problems that traditional in-office employees simply don’t.

 For one, remote employees often face more pressure to perform.
 Though studies show that the remote workplace is, in many cases, more productive, it can also feel unsustainable.

 Remote employees, stuck at home, often face the problem of isolation.
 They may feel they are unable to escape the workplace and find there is no support from others.

 Furthermore, the question of how much work to ask for and when to ask for it can lead many employees to feel overworked.
 This, again, can result in burnout.

 Finally, remote employees will face a good deal more distractions, which is one of the main factors that affect productivity.
 Working parents, especially, have a lot going on.